Rishita-23/Spotify-analysis/README.md

 🟡 Medium Level

-6.Calculate the average danceability of tracks in each album.
+6. Calculate the average danceability of tracks in each album.
 ```sql
 select
 	album, avg(danceability) as avg_danceability